i001962/DistHeaven/README.md

 - The nice thing about HDR1 is that it fits into one cell and works nicely with Excel's data table.

-## To read other learning sources and learn how debug add-ins see:
+## Read other resources and learn how debug add-ins here:
 https://app.memphis.io/publish/Creating-Excel-Js-API-Taskpanel-Add-in-with-React/5cbe79f8af1274057ac0d3ad

 ### Based on